-Some record players come with a lid, otherwise known as a dust cover, but not many people know how to use one properly, or the dangers that dust can cause.
+Some record players come with a lid, otherwise known as your record player dust cover, but not many people know how to use one properly, or the dangers that dust can cause.

-In this article, we explore how, why and when to use dust covers and what to do if you don’t have one!
+In this article, we explore how, why and when to use your record player dust cover and what to do if you don’t have one!

 So first things first…